neilotoole/lg/README.md

 >  }()
 > ```

-We'll work our way through the origin story of the `WarnIf` methods.
+We'll use examples to work our way through the origin story of the `WarnIf` methods.

 ### `BusinessOperationV1`